juniorsundarCasual/TGT/vault/volume-4.chapter-289.md

 "RUN!"
 Josie yelled before she leapt forward and intercepted the man just as he appeared in the clearing.

 "MEET.
 AGAIN."
 The man rasped.
-"KILL.
+"KILL!
 ASSIMILATE!"

 ____